-What is the point of a bag that theoretically holds every thing, but only in it's "broken down" configuration (most brands are guilty of this when advertising, but we need to know the real capacity for a working photographer).
-I do not want to have to fish out a flash from under three other things, have no where to put a lens during a change or have to change and re change lenses rather than have them ready to go, on a body.
+What is the point of a bag that theoretically holds everything, but only in it's "broken down" configuration (most brands are guilty of glossing over this when advertising, but what we photographers need to know is the real capacity for a working bag with useable kit).
+I do not want to have to fish out a flash from under three other things, have no where to put a lens during a change over or have to change and re-change lenses/hoods etc rather than have them ready to go.
 You want to be able to just drop things into their assigned spot without that very unprofessional look of not having enough hands.

-The length and width of the insert is ideal and gives the bag more shape.
-The height is just right for my gear although I think big SLR cameras might sit on top of the insert if mounted on longer lenses.
-The flap eared dividers allow two bodies to sit on top, protecting the central section and the internal small dividers allow a few arrangement choices (I have one hard up against the end of the insert to hold a few filters or a cleaning kit and the second splits the middle section to separate the two primes.
+The length and width of the insert is ideal and gives the bag a more rigid shape.
+The height is just right for my gear although I think big SLR cameras might sit on top of the insert if mounted on a longer lens.
+The flap-eared dividers allow two bodies to sit on top, protecting the central section and the internal small dividers allow a few arrangement choices (I have one hard up against the end of the insert to hold a few filters or a cleaning kit and the second splits the middle section to separate the two primes.

 Anything taken out, goes back where it came from.

-I went for a green one over black (or tan) for the following reasons.
+I went for a green one over black (or tan) for the following reasons;

-The "perfect" M43 bag tends to be small, as the original premise (and promise) was for a light weight travel or street camera kit.
-As more and more people are starting to use mirrorless gear professionally, the reality is that you will get the odd larger lens.
+The "perfect" M43 bag tends to be small, as the original premise (and promise) was for a light weight travel or street system.
+As more and more people are starting to use mirrorless gear professionally, the reality is you will get the odd (relatively) larger lens.
 Remember, an empty space weighs nothing, so more room is seldom a waste.

-Another cool thing is the price. $135 au from Photo Video Extras (Australia), delivered in 3 days or $99 US from the usual suspects.
+Another cool thing is the price. $135 au from Photo Video Extras (Australia), delivered in 3 days or $99 U.S. from the usual suspects.
 This makes it cheaper than any other option except the basic Tenba satchel, now discontinued.

-*Full and crop frame body, 17-40L, 35L (this would now would be a 40mm saving considerable weight), 50 macro, 85 f1.8 (or 100 macro), 135L and/or 70-200 F4L, 400 f5.6L.
+*Full and crop frame body, 17-40L, 35L (this would now be a 40mm saving considerable weight), 50 macro, 85 f1.8 (or 100 macro), 135L and/or 70-200 F4L, 400 f5.6L.